Google Adwords or Facebook Ads, which is better?

 Facebook can offer a far lower cost on “clicks to website” campaigns and the bonus is you get good brand exposure (impressions/views) at the same time.
 You should get a lot more clicks for your Facebook budget than what you would on your Google budget.

-The down side to Facebook ads is that when it sends traffic to your website, the web page can often take longer than usual to load.
+The down side to Facebook PPC is that when it sends traffic to your website, the web page can often take longer than usual to load.
 This may result in a high number of clicks aborting before getting to your content.

 Google can send traffic to your website but because the clicks are generally more expensive for most industries, you may not get as many clicks for your budget as what you would with Facebook.
 However, the clicks coming from Google would be more qualified leads as the user has specifically searched for your services or product.